Lailloken/Lailloken-UI/README.md

 <br>

 ![Untitled 8](https://user-images.githubusercontent.com/61888437/156736481-01f5cd9c-63ff-4ef0-be52-5f55b2d798f0.png)<br>
 Clicking the 'prio-list' label gives you an overview of your surplus in archnemesis mods that are connected to the priority set.
-This also copies the top item on the list into your clipboard, so you can highlight it in the in-game search.
 Additionally, you can set a threshold above which your surplus will be suggested as a burnable recipe or mod (these entries will be highlighted in yellow).
 Use this panel as a last resort to make room in your inventory in case nothing else can be burned.
 <br>
 <br>